gatsbyjs/gatsby/docs/docs/reference/functions/middleware-and-helpers.md

 > Support for overriding default config added in `gatsby@4.14.0`

-By default Gatsby is using following configuration defaults to parse request body and make it available as `req.body` field in appropriate format:
+By default, Gatsby is using following configuration defaults to parse request body and make it available as `req.body` field in appropriate format:

 ```js
  {